 - In a small measuring cup, add egg and vanilla and beat lightly.

-- Add butter, Granular Swerve and Brown Swerve to large mixing or stand mixer bowl and mix at medium speed to cream the butter, then slowly add beaten egg mixture.
+- Add butter and Lakanto sweeteners to large mixing bowl or stand mixer and mix at medium speed to cream the butter, then slowly add beaten egg mixture.
 Mix on low until well combined, then slowly add the flour and coconut mixture.

 - Continue mixing until all ingredients are incorporated, scraping the sides and bottom of bowl as needed.
 Turn the mixer off and add the chocolate chips and nuts, then stir by hand to distribute evenly.